EVA

 AHRQ R18 HS025641

 The TOWER study is complete!
-Its purpose was to determine the best way of supporting HIV primary care providers in adopting safer opioid prescribing practices.
-Read the results:
+Its purpose was to determine the best way of supporting HIV primary care providers in adopting safer opioid prescribing practices and the results are linked below.

 PAIRED Project